 Topics include but not limited to interoperability, rootkits, virtualization, and cryptography.
 Thorough reviews of new products.
 Practical advice on tools and strategies for system administrators and tips on programming in the Linux environment.

-Linux User & Developer covers tips, tricks and tutorials to help readers do more with Linux system and expand their programming knowledge.
-It also covers Raspberry Pi projects.
+Linux User & Developer covered tips, tricks and tutorials to help readers do more with the Linux system and expand their programming knowledge.
+It also covered Raspberry Pi projects.

-Every issue comes with a free live-booting DVD packed with selected Linux distributions and Free and Open Source Software.
+Every issue came with a free live-booting DVD packed with selected Linux distributions and Free and Open Source Software.

-Magazine is published in English language and is available in print and digital format both.
-You can find the information about the subscription and the pricing on the link below:
+The magazine was published in English language and was available in print and digital format both.

 It is published once a month in English language and is available only in print edition.